Hochschild entropy and Categorical entropy: Outlook

 When $\phi=[{\rm id}_{\check{X}}]$, this isomorphism is a well-known fact that the Hochschild cohomology of an $A_\infty$ category is invariant under passing to a split-closed triangulated envelope.

 \end{enumerate}

-If $h_{HH^*}(\widetilde{\Phi_0})=h_{\mathrm{cat}}(\Phi_0)$ holds and Hypothesis \ref{Floer-HH} is true for the symplectic mapping class $\phi$ appeared in Theorem \ref{exist-sMCG}, then $\phi$ gives a Floer-theoretic and higher dimensional analogue of (real) surface's Torelli mapping classes of positive topological entropy (\cite[Corollary in Section 6]{Thu}).
+If $h_{HH^*}(\widetilde{\Phi_0})=h_{\mathrm{cat}}(\Phi_0)$ holds and Question \ref{Floer-HH} is affirmative for the symplectic mapping class $\phi$ appeared in Theorem \ref{exist-sMCG}, then $\phi$ gives a Floer-theoretic and higher-dimensional analogue of (real) surface's Torelli mapping classes of positive topological entropy (\cite[Corollary in Section 6]{Thu}).